SamirTalwar/talks/use-your-type-system.md

 The API of this `Either` type takes some getting used to.
 All you really need to remember is that the result is *either* a success or a failure, with the success type on the right-hand side of the type signature.
 Once you've got your head around all the lambdas, you can follow the types to see that we really do handle all possible edge cases.

 Generics are an incredibly powerful tool that we can use to tell the compiler about the current state of the system.
 By using them to encode all possible states, including failure, we can ensure that our code *must* handle anything that might go wrong.
-Instead of hiding the problem through unchecked exceptions and throwing exceptions whwnever a `null` is encountered, we're asking the compiler to make it impossible *not* to tackle it head-on.
+Instead of hiding the problem through unchecked exceptions and throwing exceptions whenever a `null` is encountered, we're asking the compiler to make it impossible *not* to tackle it head-on.

 ## Performance